Unsupervised Deep Learning for Inverse Problems in Computed Tomography: Methods

-For validation of the proposed unsupervised training approach, the publicly available 2DeteCT (\cite{Kiss2023}) dataset is employed.
-It is tailored for advancing machine learning techniques in CT image reconstruction, artifact reduction, and segmentation.
-The dataset includes over 5,000 CT reconstructed 2D FBP slices and their respective 2D projection data.
+For validation of the proposed unsupervised training approach, the publicly available 2DeteCT\cite{Kiss2023} dataset is employed.
+It includes over 5,000 CT reconstructed 2D FBP slices and their respective 2D projection data.
 The projections of each slice were acquired with three varying radiation parameter modes.
-We considered two of the three given modes in this work: High precision mode (90 kVp, Thoraeus filter of Sn=0.1 mm, Cu=0.2 mm, Al=0.5 mm) and beam-hardening affected mode (60 kVp, no filtration). \\ We employ 2800 of the 5000 provided slices and respective projection data, since a slight difference in geometry has been reported for the other measurements.
+We considered two of the three given modes in this work: High precision mode (90 kVp, Thoraeus filter of Sn=0.1 mm, Cu=0.2 mm, Al=0.5 mm) and beam-hardening affected mode (60 kVp, no filtration).

+We employ 2800 of the 5000 provided slices and respective projection data, since a slight difference in geometry has been reported for the other measurements.
 This poses a critical difference for the reconstruction network since the FP and BP layers, as of now, are designed as fixed.
-To keep validation times during training short, we choose 100 projection datasets for validation between epochs for training supervision and early stopping.
+To keep validation times during training short, we choose 100 projection datasets for validation.
 2400 projection datasets are used for training.
-Approximately 10\% of the available data (300 test datasets) are used for evaluation.\\
+Approximately 10\% of the available data (300 test datasets) are used for evaluation.
+The train/validation/test split is patient-disjoint: Slices originating from the same physical sample are assigned entirely to one split only, so that no sample contributes to both training and evaluation.
+This rules out slice-level leakage between splits.